Private Counselling For Sex Addictions and Sexual Anorexia in Sydney & Online

 Sexual anorexia is an aspect of sexual addiction.
-Sexual anorexia is a term describing escalating compulsive sexual avoidance behaviours.
+Sexual anorexia is a term describing escalations of compulsive sexual avoidance behaviours.
 Psychologist Nathan Hare first mentioned the concept of sexual anorexia in 1975.
 Psychiatrist Sylvia Kaplan made use of the concept in 1981, and this was published in the editor’s ‘Notes’ in the journal Black Male/Female Relationships.
 Dr Patrick Carnes, authority in sex addiction research, published his book ‘Sexual Anorexia’ in 1997.

 SEXUAL ANOREXIA – SEXUAL ADDICTION